Office C301, 3rd floor

-- Functional programming and denotational semantics
+- synchronous programming and digital circuits;

-Bursty Kahn Networks and Integer Clocks [PDF, in French]
+Bursty Kahn Networks and Integer Clocks

 Data-flow synchronous languages à la Lustre offer an high-level equational formalism dedicated to the design and implementation of real-time systems.
 These languages have traditionally been restricted to critical systems with low computational demand; in particular, the generated code does not usually feature loops.